 ...\trunk\apps\controllers\midibox_ng_v1\src open the file "mbng_lcd.c" with the texteditor.
 Scroll down a bit and find the function MBNG_LCD_Fontinit.
 Inside this function create a new switch for the font like in the screenshot.
-Any letters or digits are available, but they can be used only once.
-Since some letters are already taken by the default fonts, just avoid them.
+Any characters are available, but they can be used only once.
+Since some are already taken by the default fonts, just avoid them.
+Also special characters which are already used by the firmware to display particular display elements (like "%" or "@") should be avoided too.
+Using those can cause your Midibox to crash.